 Betty Iselin, wife of Philip, became the first president of the Charity Ball Committee, an office she held for 50 years.
 Mr. Haskell’s daughters, the late Anne Haskell Ellis of Middletown and Hope Haskell Jones of Rumson, were a vital part of the fund-raising committee for more than 30 years; in fact, Hope Haskell Jones continues to be an active member of the Monmouth Park Charity Fund.

 For many years, the inspired committee worked with the support and cooperation of the Monmouth Park Racetrack administration, and enjoyed the many courtesies available to them.
 The New Jersey Sports & Exposition Authority purchased Monmouth Park in 1986 and continued to graciously support the activities of the Fund.
 Today Monmouth Park Racetrack is managed by the New Jersey Thoroughbred Horsemen’s Association (NJTHA) and this organization continues the tradition of supporting our work.

-Since 1946, more than 100 service organizations have been recipients of contributions from the Monmouth Park Charity Fund.
-To date, the Fund has distributed $9,836,572 since our inception.
+Since 1946, hundreds of charitable organizations have been recipients of contributions from Monmouth Park Charity Fund.
+To date the Fund has distributed $9,950,322 in service to the residents of Monmouth County.

 The mission of the Monmouth Park Charity Fund is to raise and distribute funds to non-profit agencies in Monmouth County that provide services related to health, those at risk in the community, and those in need of special services.
 We could not be successful in our work if not for the commitment of remarkable volunteers who have donated time and effort for decades.
 All fundraising events rely on their enthusiasm.